Tiyenti/unobtainibot/README.md

     - For `quotesys` type commands, it is a string array containing the quotes this command will return.
     - For `addquote` and `delquote` type commands, it is a string with the name of the quote system the command will modify.
-- `userlevel`: The minimum userlevel required to use the command. `simple` type only.
+- `userlevel`: The minimum userlevel required to use the command.
 - `replyinpm`: If `1`, replies to the user in a PM.
 If `0`, it replies to the user in the same channel the command was used from. `simple` type only.